nos111/HackYourFuture/JavaScriptHomeWork/assignment6/README.md

 -Implemented promises XHR

--Added polling to your SPA and make sure new info is loaded every 60 seconds.
+-Added polling to SPA to make sure new info is loaded every 60 seconds.

 -Implemented a loader icon